Entrepreneurs’ Vitality Barometer: Helsinki-Uusimaa the most vital region in Finland

 Development Manager

-Helsinki-Uusimaa Regional Programme, business policy and cooperation, regional interests’ promotion, AKKE funding and Helsinki-Uusimaa Business Award.
+Helsinki-Uusimaa Regional Programme, employment and business policy, regional interests’ promotion, AKKE funding and Helsinki-Uusimaa Business Award.
+Deputising Eero Venäläinen as Director of Regional Development.